Survey in Characterizing Semantic Change: Formalization

 the orientation changes between corpora $t_1,t_2$,

 Analogous to the previous definition, if $\feeling(w, t_1) < \feeling(w, t_2)$ it suffered an amelioration, and a pejoration if $\feeling(w, t_1) > \feeling(w, t_2)$.

-In this task, we rely on a subjective notion of orientation addressed by a function ($\feeling$) that is arbitrarily defined.
-Generally, studies define `orientation' as the proximity to seed words with a positive or negative connotation (a polarity setting) manually selected to keep the same orientation over different corpora.
-However, the orientation problem is broader than just polarity, as we can classify words in more aspects than positive and negative feelings.
+This task relies on a subjective notion of orientation captured by the function $\feeling$.
+Generally, studies define `orientation' as the proximity to positive or negative seed words.
+However, the problem is broader than just polarity, as words can be classified along other emotional dimensions.